Last Updated on June 17, 2022

-Cold winter nights call for warming, filling dinners like this delicious vegan chili.
+Cold winter nights call for warming, filling dinners like this delicious vegetarian chili.
 Save money and do your health and the planet a favor by making your next chili meatless.
-This vegan chili’s rich flavors make it hearty and satisfying even without meat.
+This vegetarian chili’s rich flavors make it hearty and satisfying even without meat.

 There are plenty of good reasons to eat less meat.